Our Team

 Michelle Arnet

-Master student in Nanoscience @ University of Basel (2023)
+Master student in Nanoscience from University of Basel (2023)

 Dr. Christoph Zimmermann